-Project affected people, NGOs and academics perceived as critical of Gibe III risk governmentsanctioned retaliation.
-The poor consultation process, coupled with extreme marginalization of many affected peoples, has greatly reduced the chance for critical concerns to be raised and addressed.
+Project-affected people, NGOs and academics perceived as critical of Gibe 3 risk government-sanctioned retaliation.
+The poor consultation process, coupled with extreme marginalization of many affected groups, has greatly reduced the chance for critical concerns to be raised and addressed.
 Project developers have made virtually no information publicly available in Ethiopia to date, leaving Ethiopian civil society uninformed about the project's potential risks and impacts.
-Local media coverage has only recently emerged after critical international coverage appeared in March 2009.
+Local media coverage has only emerged after critical international coverage appeared in March 2009.

 The political atmosphere in Ethiopia has further restrained public debate.
-A Gibe III field investigation report released by USAID in March 2009 noted:
+A Gibe 3 field investigation report released by USAID in March 2009 noted: